 Using Coconut Coir In Hydroponic Gardening

-Natural and organic coconut coir makes transitioning from soil gardening to hydroponic gardening very easy as it handles just like regular potting soil.
+Natural and organic coconut coir makes transitioning from soil gardening to hydroponic gardening very easy as it handles just like regular potting soils.
 You can easily begin practicing a modified form hydroponic gardening with regular flower pots and grow lights.

 When shopping be sure to choose the right type of coir for your purpose.
 You will find products packaged for garden, ornamental and hydroponic use.
 Coconut coir prepared for hydroponic gardening has the sodium and potassium removed to provide a completely nutrient-neutral medium.
 This gives you complete control over the nutrient uptake of your plants.

 Take special care when preparing coir for use in hydroponics.
 While the ornamental variety is quite inexpensive, it is not suitable for hydroponic or food production use because it may contain higher salt levels.

 It is important to understand that there are two different kinds of coconut fibers – white fibers and brown fibers.

 - White fiber comes from coconuts harvested that are not yet ripe.
 This fiber is very flexible, but not optimally strong.

 - The brown fiber comes from ripe harvested coconuts.
 The fiber is stiffer in texture, extremely strong and durable.

 For hydroponic use, brown coir, the more processed fiber is preferable.
 It is more of an innate material that acts primarily as a support medium and presents less risk of introducing unwanted organisms to a hydroponic garden.

 In the production process, salt is often introduced during the soaking phase.
 Some producers use fresh water and others use tidal waters.
 The salt must be rinsed out very thoroughly to produce a product appropriate for hydroponics use.